EnigmaCurry/blog.rymcg.tech/content/blog/k3s/k3s-01-setup.md

 reference environment variables, which you create before you run the command, so that you may customize the variables first, and then run the command as-is.

-You should configure your BASH so that your pasted commands are never run without your confirmation, after pasting, by pressing Enter.
+You should configure your BASH so that your pasted commands are never run unless you give your confirmation, after pasting, by pressing the Enter key.
 This also allows you the opportunity to edit the commands on the terminal prompt line, (which you will only need to do in the case of customizing variables, not for editing commands).
 Run this to enable this feature in BASH:

 ```bash
 # Enable for the current shell: